Bidens eatonii Fern.

 Phenology: Flowers August - September.

-Synonyms: Bidens eatonii var. fallax Fern., Bidens eatonii var. interstes Fassett, Bidens eatonii var. kennebecensis Fern., Bidens eatonii var. major Fassett, Bidens heterodoxa (Fern.)
+Synonyms: Bidens eatonii Fern. var. fallax Fern.; Bidens eatonii Fern. var. interstes Fassett; Bidens eatonii Fern. var. kennebecensis Fern.; Bidens eatonii Fern. var. major Fassett; Bidens eatonii Fern. var. mutabilis Fassett; Bidens eatonii Fern. var. simulans Fassett; Bidens heterodoxa (Fern.)
 Fern. & St. John var. athesitica Fern.

-Known Distribution in Maine: This rare plant has been documented from a total of 10 town(s) in the following county(ies): Cumberland, Kennebec, Lincoln, Sagadahoc, York.
+Known Distribution in Maine: This rare plant has been documented from a total of 13 town(s) in the following county(ies): Kennebec, Lincoln, Sagadahoc, York.

 Reason(s) for rarity: Range naturally restricted, at its northern limit.
 Also listed as rare in Connecticut and Massachusetts; does not occur elsewhere in New England.